-During this second pandemic wave, the imminence of a mass sixth extinction and systemic racial inequity, how do we unlearn the idea of Nature and the Other(s) as distant and different from us?
+With the imminence of a mass sixth extinction, systemic racial inequity and this current second pandemic wave, how do we unlearn the idea of Nature and the Other(s) as distant and different from us?

 This project is a 6-chapter proposition for one-on-one plant-to human interactions exploring an embodied understanding of interdependence*.
 Proposing this work as a multiplicity morphing with the passing of time each chapter invites humans to relate to black beans (Phaseolus Vulgaris) through weekly prompts that can be accessed digitally through this platform to be performed at domestic and exhibition spaces.